Oliver-Binns/Website/Content/posts/team-restructure.md

 While we want to keep as much of our work within our team silos, we know that there will be occasions where our people will want advice and support from others in their specialism.
 We’re encouraging our teams to keep their regular specialism specific catch-up calls to help maintain the cross-team relationships that we're carrying over from our previous teams.
 We don’t want to go much further than this and over-define any inter-team ways of working preferring to follow the Agile Manifesto and trust individuals and interactions over processes.

+Finally, our leadership team should be an escalation path for the team to use at their discretion when problems arise.
+They are not there to micromanage the team or step in to make decisions on the team’s behalf.

 ## Opportunities